Difference Between Isotonic Solution and Equilibrium

 What is Isotonic Solution?

 Osmosis is a phenomenon of water movement taking place in and out by a semi-permeable membrane.
-This is further sub-divided into three types of Solution that is – Hypotonic Solution.
+This is further subdivided into three types of Solutions that is – Hypotonic Solution.

-Hypertonic Solution, and Isotonic Solutions.
+Hypertonic Solutions and Isotonic Solutions.
 Isotonic Solution is where the concentration gradient of the Solution is the same (of the solute and solvent) passing by the semi-permeable membrane.

 The word itself means equal, and thus the movement of both solute and solvent is equal.
-The phenomenon of the isotonic Solution was discovered by Sydney Ringer in the year 1882.
+Sydney Ringer discovered the phenomenon of the isotonic Solution in the year 1882.

 The phenomenon of isotonic Solution can be established in the laboratory by preparing it manually.
 The isotonic solution is said to be not affected by any external factors.